wlw-codes/dwm/README.md

 - fixborders to fix translucent borders on st
 - hide vacant tags to only display tags with applications open thereon
 - underlinetags to underline the selected tag
+- taglabels to show master program name in tag label